se-edu/se-book/reuse/frameworks/what/text.md

 <box>

-{{ icon_example }} JavaFx is a framework for creating Java GUIs.
-TkInter is a GUI framework for Python.
+{{ icon_example }} JavaFX is a framework for creating Java GUIs.
+Tkinter is a GUI framework for Python.

 </box>